 - To stay competitive: Two-thirds of all Pins are from a business website.
 Big brands use it, small brands use it, your competitors use it and, most importantly, your potential customers use it.

 - To become more discoverable: Pins make you and your products discoverable and since every Pin links back directly to the original source, the potential for driving traffic is huge.
+No wonder leveraging Pinterest is one of the most effective dropshipping secrets.

 - Engage with your customers: It provides you with an opportunity to engage with potential and current customers and to gain invaluable insights into their lives, likes, and loves.